l50/goutils/k8s/dynamic/README.md

 namespace: The namespace of the resource where the pod is located.
 podName: The name of the pod to execute the command in.
 command: A slice of strings representing the command to execute inside the pod.
-restClient: The rest.Interface used to create the request.
-executorCreator: An ExecutorCreator interface to create the SPDYExecutor for command execution.

 **Returns:**